Choices, choices, choices

 If a solid night cap is all you can muster after a day of exploration, you’re in luck.
 Amsterdam has an incredible range of drinking establishments for every palate and style.
-If you’re a craft beer enthusiast, hit up Café Gollem at Raamsteeg, the very first craft beer bar in Amsterdam which specializes in Belgian and local brews, topped off with an irresistible grungy atmosphere.
+If you’re a craft beer enthusiast, hit up Café Gollem, Amsterdam’s first craft beer bar that specializes in Belgian and local brews, topped off with an irresistible grungy atmosphere.
 Love a good cocktail?
 Tales and Spirits is our go-to.
 For a quintessential local experience, go to a “brown cafe” to enjoy some Dutch gezelligheid (coziness).
 Cafe in De Wildeman combines that with a killer list of craft beers.

 For your last day, bring on the lazy Sunday vibes.
 We recommend getting out early and enjoying a coffee and pastry at one of Amsterdam’s many quaint little café terraces.
 De Koffieschenkerij is one of our favourites and a real hidden gem — tucked away in the garden of the Old Church in the Red Light District, this unassuming cafe serves up delicious java and homemade pastries in the oldest building of Amsterdam.

 Alternatively, The Pancake Bakery near the Anne Frank House has been a staple for pancake lovers since 1973.
 They have some of the best pancakes in Amsterdam.
 With a wide variety of toppings and the classic crêpe-like Dutch pancake as a base, you’ll be spoilt for choice with their mind-boggling menu.